Skip to content

 Resolution

-Checking your WLM configuration and memory usage
+Check the current WLM configuration and memory usage

-Use the STV_WLM_SERVICE_CLASS_CONFIG table to check the current WLM configuration of your Amazon Redshift cluster:
+Use the STV_WLM_SERVICE_CLASS_CONFIG table to check the current WLM configuration of your Amazon Redshift cluster.

 [